 LinkedIn allows videos up to 5GB in size.
 To ensure smooth uploads and playback, use recommended formats like MP4 and keep your resolution optimized.

-Video sizes determine how your content appears across different platforms.
-Using the correct dimensions ensures your video isn’t cropped, stretched, or blurry, making it more visually appealing.
-Proper sizing also improves engagement, as well-formatted videos are more likely to be prioritized by algorithms.
+Video sizes affect how your content appears across different platforms.
+Using the correct dimensions prevents your video isn’t cropped, stretched, or blurry, making it more visually appealing.
+Proper sizing also improves engagement, as well-formatted videos are more likely to be favoured by algorithms.

 Uploading the wrong video size can result in important parts being cut off or distorted, making your content look unprofessional.
 Poorly formatted videos may also appear blurry or pixelated due to automatic resizing by the platform.